ALEJANDRO-hub-art/Movie-Genres-Data-Analysis-Project/README.md

 - Which genres have the largest number of movies with a vote average ≥ 8?
   (Determining critically acclaimed genres.)

+- **Which genres are the most common?**
+  Based on number of movies produced.

+- **Which genres have the highest average budget and revenue?**
+  Identifying high-cost and high-earning categories.

+- **Which genres achieve the highest average popularity?**
+  Capturing audience interest and engagement.

+- **Which genres have high average profit?**
+  Identify the most financially successful genres.

+- **Which genres have the largest number of movies with a vote average ≥ 8?**
+  Determining critically acclaimed genres.

 📌 **Research Hypotheses (H)**

 - Movies with high vote averages generate higher profit and revenue.